phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 ## Adding Compartments

 In biological systems, the **plasma membrane** separates molecules inside of the cell from the external environment.
 In our chemotaxis system, ligands are outside of the cell, receptors and flagellar proteins are on the membrane, and CheY, CheR, CheB, CheZ are inside the cell.

-BioNetGen allows us to **compartmentalize** our model based on the location of different molecules, and we will take the opportunity to add compartmentalization into our model.
+BioNetGen allows us to **compartmentalize** our model based on the location of different molecules.
+Although our model does not call for compartmentalization, it has value in models where we need different concentrations based on different cellular compartments, influencing the rates of reactions involving molecules within these compartments.
+For this reason, we will take the opportunity to add compartmentalization into our model.

 Below, we define three compartments corresponding to extra-cellular space (outside the cell), the plasma membrane, and the cytoplasm (inside the cell).
 Each row indicates four parameters: